 Contact: Samantha Arthur, email@example.com

 - Groundwater Management Planning - We are working with priority Central Valley watersheds and groundwater basins to integrate projected climate scenarios into water budgets for wetlands in the Central Valley; this project also provides climate resiliency by protecting managed wetlands from groundwater reductions, ensuring there is habitat refugia in a climate stressed region.
 This work is supported through the Wildlife Conservation Board Climate Adaptation and Resiliency Program.

-- Farm Restoration and Crop Management for Carbon Sequestration - In partnership with River Garden Farms, a 15,000 acre farm in Sacramento Valley, we are in the second year of implementing a Healthy Soils Demonstration project designed to sequester carbon and reduce greenhouse gas emissions while also providing bird habitat; the mile-long riparian restoration along the historic Sycamore Slough, that is part of this project, is not the first time Audubon and RGF have partnered on climate solutions; previously we facilitated two contiguous miles of climate-smart riparian restoration at the farm.
+- Farm Restoration and Crop Management for Carbon Sequestration - In partnership with River Garden Farms, a 15,000 acre farm in Sacramento Valley, we implemented a Healthy Soils Demonstration project designed to sequester carbon and reduce greenhouse gas emissions while also providing bird habitat.
+The mile-long riparian restoration along the historic Sycamore Slough, completed as part of this project, was not the first time Audubon and RGF have partnered on climate solutions; previously we facilitated two contiguous miles of climate-smart riparian restoration at the farm.

 Contact: Dash Weidhofer, Dash.Weidhofer@audubon.org